playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 - Manually binding to events and reconstructing the template to HTML on request

-This is _okay_, but due to the manual nature of the "Counter" event/data sync, it's easy to accidentally decouple something that's not intended to be decoupled.
+This is _okay_, but due to the manual nature of the "Counter" event/data sync, it's easy to accidentally decouple something not intended to be decoupled.

-Compare this an equivalent React's counter from the era:
+Compare this to an equivalent React's counter from the era:

 ```html
 <div id="root"></div>